rcsb/symmetry/docs/CeSymm.md

 ------

 By default, the program will output some basic statistics about each alignment to standard out in a simple tab-delimited format.
+This is equivalent to specifying
+<tt>--stats=-</tt>, and can be repressed with the <tt>-q</tt> option.

 Additional information can be output in the following formats.
 Most formats represent the symmetry as an alignment from the structure to itself.